-OCLC is working on resolving this situation.
-For now, you can limit a search to non-Internet items ( not mt:url) to retrieve and display non-Internet items under the "correct" format heading in a group list.
+You can limit a search to non-Internet items (not mt:url) to retrieve and display non-Internet items under the "correct" format heading in a group list.
 If you intend to retrieve both Internet and non-Internet items, be aware that any Internet resource records that match the search will be found under the Books format if you get a WorldCat group list.

 The first time you display a WorldCat record using a new user profile, the record window is not maximized in the client window.

 The first WorldCat record displayed using a new user profile is a truncated view in the upper left part of the work area in the client window.
 To maximize the record window, use Window, Tile Vertically or Tile Horizontally.